coopengo/tryton-client/doc/usage.rst

 .. note:: The path of *Program Files* may vary dependent on the localization of your Windows version.

+.. _Menu-Options-Check_Version:

+Check Version:
+  Check box to enable the check of new bug-fix version.

 .. _Menu-Options-Save_Options:

 Save Options: